rick-r/marriage-figaro-norway/captions.md

 ed io vi giuro
 che l'onor, l'onestà -

-Look, no, it's not, but, we were just planning a joke, it's totally innocent,
+Look, no, it's not, but, we were just planning a joke, it's totally innocent...

 IL CONTE: